-You’ve put a ton of time, effort, blood, sweat and tears into a news announcement.
+You’ve put a ton of time, effort, strategy and creativity into a news announcement.
 You’ve developed sound messaging, created killer creative content, drafted a fantastic press release and wrote thoughtful, tailored pitches to reporters you’re convinced will jump all over the news.
 It’s game day and you’re ready to go.
 It’s your time to shine, and you know it.

-Strategic, heads up timing can make all the difference.
-To give yourself the best shot at success, I’d recommend avoiding the following when setting a release date for any major news announcements:
+Timing can make all the difference.
+To give yourself the best shot at success, we recommend avoiding the following when setting a release date for any major news announcements:

 Too close to a long weekend

 Reporters need breaks, too, and tend to take vacation days around long weekends and other holidays just like the rest of us.
 The only way they’ll pay attention to a news announcement is if they’re in the office, and even before they head out they’re probably just trying to wrap up content they’ve been working on.

 Significant activity from dominant brands